arangodb/arangodb/Documentation/UserManual/Transactions.md

 Collections can be used in a transaction in write mode or in read-only mode.

-If any data modification operations are to be executed, the collection must be used in write mode.
-The write mode allows modifying and reading data from the collection during the transaction (thus, the write mode includes the read mode, too).
+If any data modification operations are to be executed, the collection must be declared for use in write mode.
+The write mode allows modifying and reading data from the collection during the transaction (i.e. the write mode includes the read mode).

 Contrary, using a collection in read-only mode will only allow performing read operations on a collection.
 Any attempt to write into a collection used in read-only mode will make the transaction fail.

-Collections for a transaction are declared using the `collections` attribute of the object passed to the `TRANSACTION` function:
+Collections for a transaction are declared by providing them in the `collections` attribute of the object passed to the `TRANSACTION` function.
+The `collections` attribute has the sub-attributes `read` and `write`:

     TRANSACTION({
       collections: {